Emu Off Road: Review

 With the trailer parked, setting up the Off Road tent pretty much follows the same procedure as any side-fold camper.
 All the canvas is a 15.5oz ‘tight weave’ that the Emu team reckons works really well.
 After taking the cover off, it’s a matter of dragging the canvas over, extending the internal spreaders and bows and putting in the floor poles.
 Just how quickly that happens depends on the weather – it was a windy day during our set up, which slowed things somewhat.
 I suspect it would have been helpful to have pegged the floor out first, before we did anything else.

 That same wind was more of an issue with the awning.
 Emu has designed its Homestead 18 to be quick erecting, even by one person, but that was certainly not the case on this occasion.
 Given the pole and spreader bar structure, the awning would stand erected without any poles and ropes but not on a windy day, that’s for sure!
 The awning comes with walls that have large screened windows with flaps on either side but we didn’t use them for our photoshoot.
-Emu uses zips and the trusty Velcro to hold everything together.
+Emu uses zips and hook and loop fasteners to hold everything together.

 Once the tent is erected, one of the more noticeable features is the Solar Sun Cover.
 It stands higher than most tropical roof designs and allows for a much greater airflow across the tent roof.